 I studied for 4 to 5 hours a day on weekdays, and only 2 to 3 hours on weekends.

 Do not mug.
 Understand the formulas involved and their mechanisms.
-If you understand the formula, you shouldn’t have problem articulate the definition too.
+If you understand the formula, you shouldn’t have problems articulating the definition, too.

-Whether you use Wiley, Gleim or any CMA prep material, make sure to take complete advantage of the practice questions.
+Whether you use Becker, Gleim, or any CMA prep material, make sure to take complete advantage of the practice questions.
 Attempt all questions and practice tests/exams.
 Keep a target of 80-100 questions in the last 2 weeks.